 Med student reviewing loans

-Should you refinance?Federal loan consolidation, student loan forgiveness…though some options are enticing, there are a lot of smoke and mirrors in the student loan industry.
+Should you refinance your student loans?Federal loan consolidation, student loan forgiveness…though some options are enticing, there are a lot of smoke and mirrors in the student loan industry.
 Check out our article to learn more about the options available to you.

 By refinancing your student loans with Commerce, you could save thousands over the life of your loan.
 You’ll also have the option to lengthen your repayment period, which can alleviate current financial stress.
 Carefully consider your options before refinancing, as this decision will impact your financial picture for years to come.